-Please read these terms and conditions (terms) carefully before you use Cuvva.
+Please read these terms and conditions ("terms") carefully before you use Cuvva.

 If you think there's a mistake or anything needs amending, please get in touch.
 The best way to speak with us is usually in the app - or you can email us at firstname.lastname@example.org.
 We’re here to reply within a few minutes any day of the week, during peak hours.
 Bear in mind that we may reduce our support hours at quiet times (such as late at night), during the Christmas period or in other circumstances.

 These terms will be legally binding when you accept them.
 We'll make small changes from time-to-time, so come back and read these terms now and again.
 We'll notify you by email or by a notification in the app or website if we make material changes, so you can read and let us know if you accept the updated version.

 Cuvva doesn't give personal recommendations or advice.
 Cuvva hasn't carried out an analysis of the market to identify the best possible offer for you.
-You'll need to make your own choice on whether the product is suitable for your needs.
+You'll need to make your own choice on whether the Product is suitable for your needs.

-Our products are provided by insurers on a non-exclusive basis.
+Our Products are provided by insurers on a non-exclusive basis.
 Details of the relevant insurer can be found in your insurance contract before purchase, and are available on request.

 Cuvva Limited is authorised and regulated by the FCA, as we described earlier.
 We're permitted to arrange non-investment general insurance contracts.
 You can check this on the FCA's Register by visiting https://www.fca.org.uk/register or by contacting the FCA on 0800 111 6768.